Alan Knight (footballer, born 1961): Playing career

-Knight joined Portsmouth F.C. as an apprentice at the age of 14 and signed a professional contract with the club in 1977.
+Knight joined Portsmouth as an apprentice at the age of 14 and signed a professional contract with the club in 1977.
 He went on to make his debut for the club a year later, keeping a clean sheet in a 2–0 Football League Third Division win against Rotherham United with Portsmouth's relegation to the fourth tier of English football already confirmed.
 Knight served as reserve goalkeeper to Peter Mellor for the next three seasons, making eight appearances during Pompey's 1979–80 promotion season, before establishing himself as the team's first choice goalkeeper during the 1981–82 season where he was named the fans' player of the season for the first time.
 Knight was a member of the team that won the Third Division championship in 1982–83 and was given a debut for the England U21 team in a 1984 UEFA European Under-21 Championship qualifier against Greece at Portsmouth's ground Fratton Park.
 He made one further appearance for the England U21s against Hungary, before first choice goalkeeper Gary Bailey returned from injury.
 England went on to win the final tournament.

 Following two near misses, Portsmouth achieved promotion to the First Division in 1986–87, meaning Knight would represent the club in all four divisions of The Football League.
 Portsmouth were relegated from the top flight after only one season, with Knight keeping a clean sheet in a 2–0 win over south coast rivals Southampton at The Dell one of the few highlights.

 During the 1991–92 season, Knight was a part of the Portsmouth team that reached the FA Cup semi–final, losing to eventual winners Liverpool in a penalty shootout, with both teams unable to be separated after 240 minutes of football.
 The next year, Portsmouth missed out on promotion to the Premier League on goals scored (80 goals to West Ham United's 81).